Free cookie consent management tool by TermsFeed Generator What Modern PHP Looks Like in 2025 | Amir Kamizi

 2. Symfony Components

-Even if you aren’t using the full Symfony framework, its components like:
+Even if you aren’t using full-stack Symfony, its components like:

 • HTTP Foundation